 When it comes to equestrian arena footing, it seems like there are endless options on the market.
 So, how can you be sure that you’re picking the best riding arena footing for your needs?

-Today we’re taking a look at rubber mulch horse arena footing.
+Today we’re taking a look at the pros and cons of rubber mulch horse arena footing.
 This material is well-known for its ability to provide extra support for your animals, as well as being environmentally friendly and low-maintenance.

 Here’s what you need to know…